Enercon CEO Calls for Political Action to Safeguard European Wind Turbine Industry

 To address these concerns and maintain a level playing field for European manufacturers, Zeschky calls upon political leaders to intervene.
 He stresses the importance of implementing policies that protect the intellectual property rights of European companies and address the impact of subsidies provided to Chinese manufacturers.
 Without such political action, Zeschky warns that the European wind turbine industry could be at risk of being overwhelmed by Chinese competition.

 In response to these worries, there are indications of potential action at the level.
-An EU official has suggested the possibility of launching a comprehensive investigation into the subsidies provided by China to its wind turbine manufacturers.
+An EU official has suggested the possibility of launching a comprehensive investigation into the subsidies provided by to its wind turbine manufacturers.
 This proposed move aims to assess the extent of the distortion caused by these subsidies and explore potential measures to rectify the situation.

 While specific examples of the alleged “massive distortion of competition” are not detailed in the article, it underscores the significance of the challenge facing European manufacturers and the importance of political intervention to safeguard the industry's future.
 The article highlights the growing recognition within European authorities of the urgent need to address these concerns and ensure fair competition in the wind turbine market.